stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

     [claims](https://erlang.org/pipermail/erlang-questions/2014-June/079865.html)
     that it knowing about the actor model might even have slowed them down.

-    Carl Hewitt has a paper called [*Actor Model of Computation: Scalable Robust Information Systems*](https://arxiv.org/abs/1008.1459) (2015) which documents
+    Carl Hewitt has written a paper called [*Actor Model of Computation: Scalable Robust Information Systems*](https://arxiv.org/abs/1008.1459) (2015) which
-    the differences between Erlang's processes and the actor model.
+    documents the differences between Erlang's processes and the actor model.

 [^2]: The intuition being that since every program using the state monad can be
     rewritten to a normal form where a single `read`/`get` followed by a single